Dimitrolito/avalanche-wallet/README.md

 # Language Setting

-Saved into local storage as a 2 letter code.
+Saved into local storage as a 2-letter code.

 ```
 "lang": "en"